Can I use a Laser Pointer to entertain my dog?

 If you are using a laser pointer for training.

-If you are using a laser pointer for teaching the dog to ‘target’ a laser dot, then do so with the aim of minimising chasing behaviour.
-You should introduce movement very slowly and that you are using the device to teach a specific behaviour – not that of chasing.
+If you are using a laser pointer for teaching the dog to ‘target’ a laser dot for which it often used, you should introduce movement very slowly, and only use the laser to teach that specific behaviour – not to be used as a game for a dog to chase.

 So why then had my dog develop obsessive tendencies?
 My own thoughts on this are that when there is stress in the dogs family, behaviours like this are more likely to occur.
 We had had a very stressful family time, I had been away for several weeks, he did not receive his normal exercise and mental stimulation, and I believe the combination of these factors, ‘pushed him over the edge’, as the saying goes.
 If he had not been exposed to the laser in puppyhood, who knows whether or not he would have started another behavioural concern.